capactio/capact/docs/tutorial/jira-installation.md

 	![get-type-instance](./assets/get-type-instance.png)

-13. Open Jira console using the **hostname** value from the previous step:
+1. Open Jira console using the **hostname** value from the previous step:

 	The installed Jira URL is: [https://jira-cloud.cluster.local/](https://gateway.voltron.local).

+### Install Jira with on-premise PostgreSQL database

-The above scenario installs Jira with Cloud SQL database because Engine detected the `gcp-credentials` secret in `gcp-scenario` namespace.
-You can repeat the steps in a different namespace in which `gcp-credentials` does not exist, so Engine will render the Workflow with the step to locally deploy PostgreSQL Helm chart.
-In the near future, we will provide dedicated policies that will allow cluster admins to set more complicated rules e.g. associate GCP subscription with a given user.
+Repeat the steps from [Install Jira with managed Cloud SQL](#install-jira-with-managed-cloud-sql) in a different namespace and skip the 4th and 9th step.
+If the `gcp-credentials` secret does not exist, Engine renders the Workflow with the step to locally deploy PostgreSQL Helm chart.
+Shortly, we will provide dedicated policies that will allow cluster admins to set more complicated rules e.g. to associate GCP subscription with a given user.

 ###  Additional resources